How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 So: scroll back up to the four-question filter, run it once, install the winner, and run the four starter prompts before you close this tab.
 The assistant becomes useful the moment you stop reading about it and start typing into it.

 Once your first assistant is installed and the four starter prompts have run, the next compounding skill is prompting itself — the difference between a good and a great prompt is bigger than the difference between two assistants.
-The prompting art post is the natural next step.
+Our prompt frameworks guide with 18 templates is the natural next step.

 If your first installed assistant is Claude and you want to graduate from chat to a real coding workflow, the Claude Code quickstart is the bridge.
 If you're new to the whole "AI agent" framing and want a beginner-shaped intro, the ask-better post for AI agents is the gentlest on-ramp.
 And if you've felt the limits of "one assistant for everything" and want to know what an AI agent looks like in production, the agent brain post is the macro frame.